 Carefully consider the funds' investment objectives, risks, and charges and expenses.
 This and other information can be found in the funds' prospectus.
 Click here for the prospectus.
 Please read the prospectus carefully before investing.

 Global X Management Company LLC serves as an advisor to Global X Funds.
 The Funds are distributed by SEI Investments Distribution Co.
 (SIDCO), which is not affiliated with Global X Management Company LLC.
-Global X Funds are not sponsored, endorsed, issued, sold or promoted by Solactive AG, FTSE, Standard & Poors, NASDAQ, INDXX or S-Network, nor do these companies make any representations regarding the advisability of investing in the Global X Funds.
-Neither SIDCO nor Global X is affiliated with Solactive AG, FTSE, Standard & Poors, NASDAQ, INDXX or S-Network.
+Global X Funds are not sponsored, endorsed, issued, sold or promoted by Solactive AG, FTSE, Standard & Poors, NASDAQ, JPMorgan, EDHEC, Indxx, Copal Amba, or MSCI nor do these companies make any representations regarding the advisability of investing in the Global X Funds.
+Neither SIDCO nor Global X is affiliated with Solactive AG, FTSE, Standard & Poors, NASDAQ, JPMorgan, EDHEC, Indxx, Copal Amba, or MSCI.

 Investing involves risk, including the possible loss of principal.